 EDITORIAL

-At The Standard, I took ownership of the Standard Culture editorial vertical—publishing party recaps, Q&As, neighborhood guides, horoscopes and more industry-leading content.
-Working with the brand’s global marketing teams, a small group of freelancers and talented designers, we wrote all about it.
+At The Standard, I directed the Standard Culture editorial vertical—publishing party recaps, Q&As, neighborhood guides, horoscopes and more industry-leading content.
+Working with the brand’s global marketing teams, a small group of freelancers and talented designers, we write all about it.

 • Reshaping the world, from relics to runways.